 Attaching the wooden spacers (square blocks) as feet can be a bit tricky.
 Because of the blocks still inside the planter, it’s not easy to drill directly down and into the feet.
 In the end, I drove very long screws in sideways to attach them to the bottom of the planter.

-I can foresee some people finding pallets of slightly different sizes to mine and being left with less small planks and blocks in this step.
-In fact it’s more likely that you’ll end up with three of each rather than four, especially if you’re using a smaller pallet.
-In this case you’ll be cobbling together more scraps to make and additional side piece and having to find a fourth block to use as the last foot.
-In this case I’d look at removing one of the inner blocks from the side pieces to use.
+I can foresee some people finding pallets of slightly different sizes to mine and being left with fewer small planks and blocks in this step.
+In fact, it’s more likely that you’ll end up with three of each rather than four, especially if you’re using a smaller pallet.
+In this case, you’ll be cobbling together more scraps to make an additional side piece and having to find a fourth block to use as the last foot.
+In this case, I’d look at removing one of the inner blocks from the side pieces to use.

 Step 6: The Strawberry Pallet Planter is Complete

 Well almost.
 Turn your planter right way up and have a look at it.
 Does it feel sturdy?
 Are the feet wobbly?
 Are there extra bits of wood sticking up that you could trim back?
 If you’ve noticed splinters or areas that feel rough you could use sandpaper to sand and smooth them down.

 Once you feel the planter is complete, I recommend painting this non-toxic wood preserver on both the inside and exterior of the planter.
 It can extend the life of the planter for many years and will not contaminate your soil or food.
 You may also want to consider using this non-toxic silicone sealant to seal any joints or crevices in the planter.
 Those are the areas where rot begins and the sealant helps keep these areas safe.

 Without using these preservers the strawberry pallet planter will last three to five years.
 With the preservers, it can last up to ten years, though, being wood, it will eventually break down.
 The first pallet planter I made lasted three years and that was actually okay.
 It’s the perfect amount of time to build a new one and start fresh with new strawberry plants.